 Whether you need actual equipment or not, supplies could be a huge budget eater for certain types of businesses.
 Some examples include creative companies that create home goods, food products, crafts, and those that provide services.
 In many cases, you can qualify for wholesale pricing with suppliers if you plan to resell items.
 This can definitely improve profits and save a good portion of the business budget.

 Do you plan to have a warehouse, office, or retail store?
 Regardless of the size of your business, unless you operate out of your home, you will need to include space rental costs in your budget.
 Keep in mind, there is more than one cost item to consider with your premises, too.
 If you want to buy property, you will need insurance, maintenance, and security, as well as money for property taxes.
 Though some rental situations include upkeep fees, you want to have some money on hand for emergencies and expenses your landlord does not cover.
+Understand the seasonal needs of your premises, for example, parking lot and walkway care, snow removal, trees, etc. Consider buying from a company that specializes in workplace maintenance and safety like this supplier.

 Though you might be a one-woman show at the moment or operating with minimal staff, labor costs are an important consideration for a growing company.
 Budgeting for new staff is one thing to think about, as you want to have the money to grow when the time comes.